 We, as preachers of the "quick and powerful" word of God, pray: "Thy will be done," and at the same time refuse to preach where the conditions are somewhat undesirable.
 If God's will was being done every preacher who has become "modernized" (gone on a sit-down strike), would be out preaching the unsearchable riches of Christ.
 God's "will" has been forgotten, and our "will" has been substituted.
-The great commission recorded in the sixteenth chapter of Mark, "Go ve into all the world, and preach the gospel to every creature," seemingly, has been changed to our is said to have been first introduced into church will "Go ye into the states and preach to established and good paying congregations."
-Have we Ency., Vol. 7, p.
-112).
-Leo II, in 682 reformed the not made merchandise of God's word?
+The great commission recorded in the sixteenth chapter of Mark, "Go ye into all the world, and preach the gospel to every creature," seemingly, has been changed to our will "Go ye into the states and preach to established and good paying congregations."
+Have we not made merchandise of God's word?

 Congregations pray: "Thy will be done" without putting forth an effort to do that will.
 "Pure religion and undefiled before God and the Father is this, to visit (attend to their needs, F. C.) the fatherless and widows in their affliction, and to keep himself unspotted from the world."
 (Jas.
 1:27).
 The church is the "pillar and ground (support) of the truth."
-1 Tim.
+I Tim.
 3:15.
 Are congregations holding up (supporting) the light (truth) to those who are without?
 Why do we pray, "Thy will be done," and continue to sit at "ease in Zion?"

-"An attempt to improve upon that which divine wisdom had instituted, paved the way by little and little for that monstrous mass of corruption which issued in 'Babylon the Great, the mother of harlots and the abominations of the earth, the habitation of Devils, and the hold of every foul spirit, and cage of every unclean and hateful bird.'-William Jones, London Millennial Harbinger.
+"An attempt to improve upon that which divine wisdom had instituted, paved the way by little and little for that monstrous mass of corruption which issued in 'Babylon the Great, the mother of harlots and the abominations of the earth, the habitation of Devils, and the hold of every foul spirit, and cage of every unclean and hateful bird."-William Jones, London Millennial Harbinger.